 How to describe your language skills on your CV

-There are a couple of ways you can clarify your language proficiency level and avoid being overlooked:
+There are three ways you can clarify your language proficiency level and avoid your CV being overlooked by employers:

 1. Use a language proficiency scale